 Applicants are responsible for submitting a complete application package, including the application form available online at www.trident.edu listing all prior institutions attended.
 All students are required to have official transcripts on file with Trident to receive proper evaluation of transfer credits and a decision on admission to the University.
-Students are also required to review and sign the Enrollment Agreement and Disclosure form as part of the admission process.
+Students with transcript holds at prior institutions are responsible to clear the holds to ensure that official transcripts are released timely and submitted to Trident for proper evaluation.
+Students are also required to review and sign the Enrollment Agreement and Disclosure (EAD) form as part of the admission process.